Curbside Recycling Program

 Clear, green or brown glass bottles

 DO NOT RECYCLE: Styrofoam, paint cans, wax cartons, pizza boxes, batteries, light bulbs, wire hangers, plastic bags & shrink wrap, plastic utensils, plastic toys, motor oil & antifreeze containers, outdoor plastic furniture, window glass, drinking glasses, light bulbs.
-Styrofoam trays are NOT RECYCLABLE so do not put them in the curbside collection carts.
+Styrofoam trays and serving ware are NOT RECYCLABLE so do not put them in the curbside collection carts.
 The trays contain a shiny surface film that prohibits them from being recycled easily.
 Residents are instructed to put the food trays into their garbage cart for trash collection.

 KIMBLE RECYCLING CONTAINERS